prkhrv/VueJs-Chat-App/README.md

+# Chat App

-# A Chat App made with VueJs and Socket.io
+A Chat App made with VueJs and Socket.io

 https://pv-vue-chat.herokuapp.com/